 The district respects the privacy of students.
 However, in order to maintain a safe learning environment and properly investigate potential misconduct, district personnel may search student property or district property used by students and, in some limited situations, may require students to undergo drug and/or alcohol testing.
 All searches will be conducted professionally and in accordance with law.
 The superintendent or designee is directed to provide staff with appropriate training and is authorized to contact the district's attorney for advice prior to conducting any search.
 Students do not have an expectation of privacy in district-provided property.
 Lockers, desks, technology and other district property are provided for the convenience of students and are subject to periodic inspection in accordance with law.
 Student property, including vehicles parked on district property, may be searched based on reasonable suspicion of a violation of law, district policy or other rules applicable to students.
-Reasonable inference drawn from such facts or information.
+Reasonable suspicion must be based on facts known to the administration, credible information provided or reasonable inference drawn from such facts or information.
 Searches of student property shall be limited in scope based on the original justification for the search.
 The privacy and dignity of students shall be respected.
 Searches shall be carried out in the presence of adult witnesses when possible.
 If reasonable under the circumstances, district administrators performing a search may require students to empty pockets or remove jackets, coats, shoes and other articles of exterior clothing that when removed do not expose undergarments not otherwise observable.